webplatform/docs/css/properties/background-origin/index.md

 |Description=The position is relative to the border box.
 }}{{CSS Property Value
 |Data Type=content-box
 |Description=The position is relative to the content box.
+Useful for having background images automatically follow the padding.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Language=CSS
+|Language=HTML
 |Code=&lt;style&gt;
 /**
 &nbsp;* Background-origin Example